 It took Clark running past the Sunnydale border to come to some semblance of control.Welcome to Sunnydale.
 Right.

 Everything was falling apart.
-Not even here a full two weeks, but Clark had already revealed part of his extraordinary nature to outsiders.
-It wasn't like the witness was a traumatized preteen; this time there were three different witnesses and wouldn’t have trouble discerning the unordinary.
+Not even here a full two weeks, but Clark had already revealed part of his extraordinary nature to others.
+It wasn't like the witness was a traumatized preteen; this time there were three different witnesses and they wouldn’t have trouble discerning the unordinary.
 It was probably one of the worst times his heritage decided to manifest itself.

 He needed to figure out damage control.
 Willow was family after all, maybe if he could convince her to keep things quiet, she would help with her two friends.
 Checking his watch, Clark decided if he hurried he could make the school just after the final afternoon bell.
-He may be able to catch his Willow before she left for the afternoon.
+He may be able to catch Willow before she left for the afternoon.

 Easier thought that done.
 When Clark finally arrived at the school, he huddled behind some dumpsters at the back of the school.
 The thought of walking into the school terrified him.
 What if everyone already knew he was different?
 Instead of exposing himself to the risk, Clark decided his heritage could both damn him and save him.